JangSeongwon/MURM/README.md

       - Condition active image goal to end
       - Global as wide
-      - Reward global achieve as the same time active
+      - Reward global achieve as the same time active => Problem: Taking too long to sample a goal + Not working

 4. Need to think of active-disadv task
     - Random Goal box as solution